-6 figures aint what it used to be… but it’s better than 5 figures.
+6 figures aint what it used to be… but it’s way better than 5 figures.

-Let’s explore six figure jobs and then look at how anybody, regardless of education, race, ethnicity, age, or gender can build a six figure salary from scratch.
+In this post, we’ll explore six figure jobs and then look at how anybody, regardless of education, race, ethnicity, age, or gender can build a six figure income from scratch.

 It will take grit, determination, courage, and out of the box thinking, but once you get to six figures, you can go on to 7 figures or even 8 figures following our recommendations.

 6 Figure Basics we will cover:

 The Best & Lowest Risk Option for 6 Figures

 Now, let’s get started…